20+ Smartest Questions to Ask a Recruiter (2023)

 Tip: Job seekers should perform research about the company and the role before speaking with a recruiter.
 This will make the job seeker appear as a “good fit” from the beginning of the conversation since they are well informed.
 And this can leave most of the phone interview or screening interview open for important questions and answers rather than simply describing the job.

 These questions turn the recruiter into a person who offers career advice rather than someone who answers questions, which can make the job seeker sound informed and attractive to the job recruiter.
 There are technically no “right questions” to ask the recruiter.
-But a good question is one that is specific to the company and makes the interviewer feel as though the job seeker is already well informed.
+But a good question is specific to the company and makes the interviewer feel as though the job seeker is already well informed.

 Tip: Most recruiter discussions happen by a phone interview.
 This session is technically not a job interview but a screening interview (informal).
 Job seekers shouldn’t expect a phone interview question or behavioral interview question during this process.
 This is a time for the recruiter to present the opportunity and specific questions to be asked by the candidate.
 If that exchange occurs, it is a “successful interview.”

 Questions to Ask a Recruiter About the Role